univec-ai/postvec/web/docs/guides/search.md

 # Search

-One function, two legs (vector + full-text), fused with Reciprocal Rank Fusion.
-You get the matching primary key as text; you join back.
+One function runs vector and full-text retrieval and combines the results with Reciprocal Rank Fusion.
+Matching primary keys are returned as text for a join to the source table.

 ```sql
 SELECT d.id, d.body,